 - New Delaware regulations limit short-term plans to three months and prohibit renewal as of December 2018.

 - Under the new regulations, short-term plans cannot be renewed or extended, and an insurer cannot issue a new policy to the same applicant more than once in a year.
 Successive back-to-back plans are also prohibited.

 - Short-term plans must have loss ratios of at least 60 percent as of December 2018.

-Delaware’s new regulations limit the duration of short-term plans as of December 2018
+Delaware’s new regulations limit the duration of short-term plans to three months

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration began allowing for much longer short-term plans as of October 2018, unless a state imposed its own restrictions.

-The new regulations were issued as emergency regulations, and are effective until March 31, 2019.
-That gives the state time to draft and implement permanent regulations for short-term health plans, which it did in January 2019.
+The new regulations were issued as emergency regulations, effective until March 31, 2019.
+That gave the state time to draft and implement permanent regulations for short-term health plans, which it did in January 2019.
 At that point, the permanent regulations took the place of the emergency order, although the provisions are identical.